 Buy A Book!

 You can find a feature on the notorious ‘drug party’ episode of Gerald Harper’s post-Adam Adamant Lives! vehicle Hadleigh in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.
+There’s also more about BBC Detective Themes in Top Of The Box Vol. 2, available in paperback here or from the Kindle Store here.

 © Tim Worthington.